D\'{e}vissage for Waldhausen K-theory: Multiple Type D evissage

 The composite functor $p_n \circ \tau_n$ is weakly equivalent to the identity functor.
 The composite functor $q^w_n \circ \tau_n$ is given on objects by

 and it induces a homotopy equivalence in $K$-theory.
 More specifically, the map in $K$-theory is identified with the homotopy equivalence:

 where $\pi_i$ denotes the projection onto the $i$-th factor, the sum corresponds to the loop sum, and $\Sigma \colon K(\A_i) \to K(\A_{i+1})$ denotes here, by a slight abuse of notation, the map that is induced by the suspension functor on $\C$.
-Each one of the maps $K(p_n)$, $K(q^w_n)$ and $K(\tau_n)$ is a homotopy equivalence if any one of them is a homotopy equivalence.
+Each map $K(p_n)$, $K(q^w_n)$ and $K(\tau_n)$ is a homotopy equivalence if one of them is a homotopy equivalence.

 \begin{proposition} Suppose that $(\C, \A)$ be admissible.
 Then the map